Save over 50% on costs by outsourcing your call center services to Mexico

 A call center agent in Mexico makes an average of MX$54 per hour, which amounts to about MX$113,400 per year.
 In US dollars, this comes out to a salary of about $5,600.
 The specific amount may vary depending on the level of experience of individual call center agents, but in general, the US dollar will go far in Mexico.

 Mexico has call centers in several major cities, including Mexico City, Guadalajara, and Tijuana.
-Other cities with many call centers in Mexico include Puerto Vallarta, Hermosillo, and Ixtapa.
+Other cities with many call centers in Mexico include Puerto Vallarta, Hermosillo, Monterrey, Baja, and Ixtapa.
 These cities have the highest number of outbound and inbound call centers.

 Call centers in Mexico offer excellent results at a reduced rate.
 The overhead expenses and agents’ rates are up to 50% lower than what you’ll find in the US.
 Besides that, Mexico's bilingual workforce is the largest in Latin America.